 This process is all about following the client and staying within the context of the coaching conversation.
 And while the above are not technically ‘coaching questions’, they can help the subject (the client) understand themselves better versus focusing too much on the object (the problem).

-- “What are you taking away from this conversation that you can apply to your day-today?” – This is to help the client get into the action mode with what they’ve learnt during the session and see how feasible it is to take it outside and implement outside of the coaching conversation.
+This is to help the client get into the action mode with what they’ve learned during the session and see how feasible it is to take it outside and implement outside of the coaching conversation.

 The above questions help the client focus back on what they had initially wanted to address and may have gotten side-tracked on.